 Each municipality may contract the Wi-Fi installation company of its choice to install the wireless equipment.
 Please note that the Commission/INEA will not intervene in the contractual relationship between the municipalities and their Wi-Fi installation company.

 Municipalities will designate 'centres of public life' where the WiFi4EU hotspots will be installed.
 The Wi-Fi hotspots should be installed in the areas where no similar offers of free Wi-Fi connectivity already exist.

 Municipalities are responsible for financing the Internet subscription and maintenance of the equipment in order to offer free and high-quality Wi-Fi for their citizens and visitors for at least three years after the installation of the network.

 Municipalities should also clearly display the WiFi4EU visual identity in public spaces offering a WiFi4EU connection to the Internet.
 More information about the visual identity rules, as well as the WiFi4EU emblem/logo, is available on INEA's WiFi4EU page.

 Consult section 6.2 of the call text for more information about the specific technical requirements of the initiative.

 5.2.
 What is the voucher intended to cover?

 The WiFi4EU voucher is a lump sum payment intended to cover only the equipment and installation costs of Wi-Fi hotspots meeting the requirements defined in the call text and the Grant Agreement Annex I signed with the selected municipalities.

-See also section 6 below for specific details on payments.
+See also Q6 below for specific details on payments.